OHI-Science/ohimanual/3_conduct_manual/use_tbx_to_remove_sub_goals.md

 ### Remove subgoals from `goals.csv`

 `goals.csv` is a table with information about the relationship between goals and sub-goals.
-This includes the weight of each goal that is used to calculate the final Index scores when all goals are combined.
-These are indicated by two columns:

--  _preindex_function_ for all sub-goals and goals without any sub-goals
-- _postindex_function_ for supra-goals with sub-goals.
+Description of what each column means can be read in the [data layers](http://ohi-science.org/manual/#data-layers) section, under _goals.csv_.

-As illustrated in the graph below, removing the subgoals involves simplifying how BD and its subgoals are registered in the columns shown here:
+As illustrated in the graph below, removing the subgoals involves simplifying how BD and its subgoals are registered in the columns:

 - change the _order_ and _order_hierarhy_ to 10
 - remove BD from the _postindex_function_ column & add to the _preindex_function_ column